cs207-SpaceJam/cs207-FinalProject/docs/background.rst

 useful. ``spacejam`` provides this capability by computing the Jacobian quickly and accurately via
-`automatic differentiation <Automatic Differentiation: A brief overview_>`__, which can be used to solve a class or problems that depend on implicit differentiation for numerically stable solutions.
+`automatic differentiation <Automatic Differentiation: A brief overview_>`__, which can be used to solve a wide class or problems that depend on implicit differentiation for numerically stable solutions.

 Automatic Differentiation: A brief overview